Happu2/Happu2/README.md

 # 💫 About Me:
 Aspiring full stack developer with a strong foundation in full-stack development and a passion for crafting clean, responsive web interfaces.
-Experienced with React.js, Next.js, TypeScript, and Tailwind CSS and node.js
+Experienced with React.js, Next.js, TypeScript, and Tailwind CSS and node.js,spring boot and java

 ## 🌐 Socials: